ferrarijh/webflux-react-websocket-chat/README.md

 </div>

 ## How to run
-1. Install docker
+1. Install docker.
-2. Clone repository
+2. Clone repository.
-3. `docker compose up -d`
+3. Exploit docker compose with `docker compose up -d` at the proejct root directory.
-4. Go to `http://localhost:3000` on browser and start chatting
+4. Go to `http://localhost:3000` on browser and start chatting.